-We will receive net proceeds from this offering of approximately \$13.2 million, after deducting underwriting discounts and commissions and estimated offering expenses.
+We will receive net proceeds from this offering of approximately \$23.1 million, after deducting underwriting discounts and commissions and estimated offering expenses, or approximately \$26.6 million if the underwriter exercises the over-allotment option in full.
 We intend to use the net proceeds from this offering to repay a portion of our outstanding indebtedness under our revolving credit facility with Bank of America, N.A.
 Borrowings under the revolving credit facility are subject to a borrowing base limitation, which is currently set at \$30.0 million.
-The credit facility has a term of three years and all borrowings outstanding under the credit facility, together with all accrued and unpaid interest and fees, will be due and payable on March 11, 2008.
+All borrowings outstanding under the credit facility, together with all accrued and unpaid interest and fees, will be due and payable on March 31, 2009.
 Amounts borrowed under the credit facility bear interest at Bank of America Prime plus 0.25%.
-As of December 31, 2006, approximately \$29.8 million was outstanding under this credit facility, with an interest rate of 8.5%.
+As of March 31, 2007, approximately \$28.0 million was outstanding under this credit facility, with an interest rate of 8.5%.
 We used the proceeds of borrowings under this credit facility for the exploration of our oil and natural gas properties and other capital expenditures, acquisition opportunities, replacement and improvements of damaged facilities and for other general corporate purposes.
-We intend to continue to borrow under this credit facility to fund our 2007 drilling program and for general corporate purposes.
+We intend to continue to borrow under this credit facility to fund our recently expanded 2007 drilling program and for general corporate purposes.